-Control Measure Performance Standard Measurement Criteria Pre-mobilisation Aerial Survey The Project Manager shall document the survey scope which defines the aerial survey boundary and methodology to be utilised in the survey based upon Gill et al (2011) but modified for conditions present in the Lightning MSS area.
-Aerial survey report conforms to the documented methodology, survey boundaries and provides the required sighting data.
-Sighting data to be recorded will include time, position, minimum estimate of the number present, direction of movement, broad behaviour category (e.g. feeding, travelling, diving), presence of visible surface or near-surface krill swarms, other species present, obvious environmental features (e.g. surface fronts) and vessels.
+Control Measure Performance Standard Measurement Criteria Pre-mobilisation Aerial Survey s 47G - business affairs Aerial survey report conforms to the documented methodology, survey boundaries and provides the required sighting data.
 Two trained and experienced observers will be engaged to sight and record sighting and effort data Records (CVs) indicate that the aerial observers are trained and competent to undertake survey activities.